On the hydrodynamics of hyperbolic liquid crystal elastomers

 \section{Abstract}

-We consider the liquid crystal elastomers with inertial effect, which is a fully hyperbolic nonlinear system.
+Liquid crystal elastomers are special cross-linked polymer materials combining the large elastic deformability of elastomers with the orientational orders of liquid crystals.
 This model exhibits markedly different phenomena than the liquid crystal model due to the strong coupling between mechanical elastic deformation and orientation vector.

-When the deformation matrix $F(t,x)$ is identity matrix, LCEs reduce to hyperbolic Ericksen-Leslie system, while the orientation vector $d(t,x)$ is a constant vector, LCEs become the incompressible elastodynamics.
-By carefully investigating the cancellations and structures of the system, we show the global regularity for small and smooth initial data near the constant equilibrium.
-The proof mainly relies on vector field method and weighted energy method.
+Our results are threefold. (i) First we derive the hydrodynamics of liquid crystal elastomers with inertial effect by energetic variational approach inspired by Chun Liu \cite{Liu-2009}. (ii) Then we study the hyperbolic liquid crystal elastomers from mathematical point, which is a fully quasilinear hyperbolic system.
+The local well-posedness for large data is proved by zero-viscosity limit method. (iii) Finally, we show the global regularity for small and smooth initial data near the constant equilibrium in three dimensions, which is achieved by carefully investigating the structure of second-order material derivatives and the cancellations in the system.
 This is the first global result on hyperbolic liquid crystal elastomers.